-The next logical question might be, “If Jesus already returned, then where is the utopic new Jerusalem of Revelation 21 and Revelation 22?”
-The new Jerusalem, the Messianic kingdom, is centered in heaven where Jesus rules in the flesh, so to speak.
+The next logical question might be, “If Jesus already returned, then where is the utopic new Jerusalem of Revelation 21 and 22?”
+The New Jerusalem is the church present on earth and in heaven described in the image of the Jerusalem that is in heaven.
+In other words, the New Jerusalem is the Messianic kingdom centered in heaven where Jesus rules in the flesh, so to speak (see the preterist commentaries on Revelation 21 and Revelation 22).
 Many people who have had near-death experiences describe seeing cities of light of inexplicable grandeur much like the new Jerusalem.
 Don Piper, an ordained minister since 1985 describes one such city.
 After being brought back to life after a near-fatal car accident, Piper describes seeing a city of immense beauty strongly resembling the new Jerusalem of Revelation 21.
 In his book, 90 Minutes in Heaven, he writes:

 The Messianic kingdom is called the kingdom of heaven throughout the gospels because it is centered in heaven; and it is here that the saints will ultimately experience a blissful, loving existence with their king and Messiah after death.